 - Digital-first journeys: Many older companies suffer from legacy systems and legacy customer interaction constructs.
 For example, the premise that most customers prefer to call to speak with a business is now rapidly changing to a preference for more digital-first interactions.
 In fact, customers will start their journey on a website or mobile app and attempt to solve their own issue without the need for a contact center individual to assist.
 Optimizing These self-service channels are key as this provides the best efficiency for the customer.
 If customers require further assistance, a messaging channel may be most conducive to the ideal customer experience for non-critical matters.
 Messaging is preferred in these instances because engaging in this channel can be done at moments of convenience for the customer, and messaging channels retain history indefinitely on customer interactions, so all parties have a detailed account of prior interactions.
 Voice channels are today constructed with interactive voice response (IVR) menus that assume customers started their journey on a voice channel.
 Customers must navigate self-service options in the voice menu that frustrates them because the experience treatment is universal and does not give a customer any credit for effort already placed in trying to resolve the issue on their own.
 Digital-first businesses think about these journeys with a digital first mindset and are not constrained to legacy ways of doing business.
 They personalize channel experiences with the context of other channels, so they are perceived more positively.

 - Continuous improvement: Finally, it is important to continuously review and improve your customer experience ecosystem to ensure that it is meeting the needs of your customers.
 This involves gathering and analyzing customer feedback from the front-line experts who interact with customers daily.
 Businesses are dynamic and changing and rapid change can create unintended and unexpected customer process challenges.
 An agile methodology of gathering those issues, prioritizing them, and project managing actions for resolution are a sign of a healthy customer experience business model.
-It also engages front-line experts productively and gives them a broader scope of responsibility to view their role as not only resolving a customer inquiry in the moment but reviewing the end-to-end journey for opportunities to simplify.
+It also engages front-line experts productively and gives them a broader scope of responsibility and trust to view their role as not only resolving a customer inquiry in the moment but reviewing the end-to-end journey for opportunities to simplify.

 Here are a few additional points to consider when implementing an innovation-led, digital-first customer experience model: